izzanka/spk-topsis/README.md

 </p>

 ## About
-SPK TOPSIS is a Decision Suport System (DSS) website using TOPSIS method
+SPK TOPSIS is a Decision Suport System (DSS) website using TOPSIS method <br>
 Username: user
 Password: password